pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 == Upgrade Notice ==

+= 1.1.5 =

+1. Add some helpful links to the Reset Cache button
+2. Minor UI tweaks
+3. Updated the Pardot logos
+4. Updated screenshots for 3.5

 = 1.1.3 =

 Fixes blank admin screen bug (by checking for mcrypt and falling back safely if not)